 El Banco Internacional é Hipotecario de México

-In August 1888 its concession was modified and its name changed to El Banco Internacional é Hipotecario.
-In 1889 the bank was authorised to issue certificates of deposit and the American Bank Note Company produced the following set of notes.
+The American Bank Note Company therefore produced the following set of notes.
 It engraved five special vignettes: Guatainotzin (C 376), Aztec stone (C 759), Children (The Two Republics) (C 384), Miguel Lerdo de Tejada (C 156) and "Colgate's boy" (C 158).

-However, these were not used.
-In the ABNC records are the comments "These are not "Notes" although entered as such in Order Book - they are Ctfs of Deposit" and "Mr. Gibbs says bank was not allowed to put these in use a/c their similarity to Bank Notes 10/21/15. see letter 12/23/13".
+So, these were not used.
+In the ABNC records are the comments "These are not "Notes" although entered as such in Order Book - they are Ctfs of Deposit" and "Mr. Gibbs says bank was not allowed to put these in use a/c their similarity to Bank Notes 10/21/15. see letter 12/23/13"ABNC.